Dogs need regular grooming throughout the cooler months. Learn how to adapt your current grooming routine to keep your dog healthy through winter.

 You should also keep an eye out for any lesions, sores or swelling that can be a sign of Alabama Rot.
 These sores are usually found below the knee or elbow and are often the only signs of the disease before it causes kidney failure.
 If you spot any of these signs, contact your vet straight away.

-Unfortunately, arthritis often gets worse during cold weather, so it’s a good idea to check your dog for signs of joint trouble, particularly as they get older.
+Unfortunately, arthritis in dogs often gets worse during cold weather, so it’s a good idea to check your dog for signs of joint trouble, particularly as they get older.

 Look out for slowness and caution in their movements, or subtle limping which could also be signs of arthritis.
 If you suspect your dog may be suffering, speak to your vet for more advice.